 These Low Carb Breadless Skinny Oven Fried Pork Chops are super easy to make and beyond flavorful.
 It comes together in about 30 minutes, making it a great, and healthy, weeknight dinner.

-I know that this is “diet” season.
-Everyone is on a diet, or at the gym, and looking for delicious recipes that help them to stay on track.
-So today I am sharing an amazing Skinny Oven Fried Pork Chops recipe, which is eggless (of course), low carb (breadless), gluten-free, and can be easily adapted to be in line with the Whole30 rules.
+Lately, everyone is looking for ways to keep a healthier diet and for delicious recipes that help them to stay on track.
+So today, I am sharing an amazing Skinny Oven Fried Pork Chops recipe, which is eggless (of course), low carb (breadless), gluten-free, and can be easily adapted to be in line with the Whole30 rules.

-Since my eldest daughter is following the whole 30 diet I got curious about how to breading food without breadcrumbs.
+Since my eldest daughter is following the whole 30 diet, I got curious about how to bread food without breadcrumbs.
 So after a little bit of investigation, I started to experiment with several combinations.
 The substitute I liked most was the combination of almond flour and tapioca.

 - 2 lbs pork loin chops (6 pork chops approx.)